 Areas of Study: Biology, Writing

-As a religious studies and philosophy double major, Maddy Simonsen enjoys learning about the historical context of the early church in one moment and contemplating Immanuel Kant’s epistemological theory in the next.
-Through her majors, Maddy Simonsen has gained the ability to thoughtfully articulate herself in writing, which she will use as a writing tutor.
+As a religious studies and philosophy double major, Maddy Simonsen enjoys thinking about the historical context of the early church in one moment and contemplating Immanuel Kant's epistemological theory in the next.
+When she is at home, she can be found watching TV shows with her siblings, reading children's novels, or playing soccer with her Afghan neighbors.
 She adores finding cute and meaningful stickers for her ever-growing Nalgene collection and appreciates the sweet, crisp flavor of jicama.
 In her free time, Maddy loves taking portraits that capture the essence of the individual and welcomes any opportunity to engage in a variety of outdoor activities.